Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 Before solving a problem, especially one that has a "yes" or "no" answer, it's great to try and guess what the answer should be.
 That is, let's get an intuition.
 Do we think the king's plan will work?

 Maybe.
 At first pass, the king's logic seems sensible, at least.
 Every family has at most 1 boy, but there's no upper limit to the number of girls (For example, a family could have 3 girls and then a boy).
-But we should always be skeptical&mdash; you don't think the problem is that straightforward, do you?
+But we should always be skeptical &mdash; you didn't think the problem is that straightforward, did you?

 ### Assumptions
 In any problem, we make assumptions.
 A key to good problem solving is to have the self-awareness to realize what assumptions we've already made (probably without realizing it), and to evaluate them.